johnhckuo/Oraclize-Tutorial/README.md

 > + The bridge will automatically deploys the Oraclize Address Resolver (OAR) and the Oraclize Connector in the private chain, which interface your contract with the Oraclize service.
 Please note: your contract shouldn't be deployed with the same address used by the Ethereum Bridge (in this example the address 0).

 ## Scheduler
-Since smart contract can onlu be triggered by transaction, it is hard to have code executed in a specified timestamp.
+Since smart contract can only be triggered by transaction, it is hard to have code executed in a specified timestamp.
 However, there are already some solutions to this issue, for instance, the Ethereum Alarm Clock service.
 This part we are gonna use Oraclize as a scheduler instead of an oracle.
 How ?
 The following example will show you
 ```javascript
 import "dev.oraclize.it/api.sol";